Omar8345/hashnode-blogs-backup/cl4oiawco0299hbnv0ytdekkh.md

 FIRST OF ALL - You can now provide a GitHub Repo, all the JavaScript and Python code in the Repo will be obfuscated and renamed with the old (non-obfuscated) file name and any other files won't be effected, it's awesome!

 What you will even love more 💌 - Here is dark mode!
-You can switch to dark mode by clicking the button in the footer!
+You can switch to dark mode by clicking the button in the footer! (now, it's in the bottom right)

 Check out the GitHub Repo: